 Vito Laduca

-Vito Laduca was a member of the Morello gang heavily involved in counterfeiting.
+Vito Laduca was heavily involved in counterfeiting.
 He arrived in New York on February 25th 1902, onboard the S.S.
 Citta di Milano.

 Laduca started a business in Brooklyn during August 1904.
 He had a shop at Bridge and Johnson Streets, where his business name was Vito Longo.
 His home was at 360 Hudson Avenue, where he lived with his wife.